From partnership to action: ILRI and WOAH deepen global One Health collaboration

 A shared agenda built around five pillars

-Ekta Patel, ILRI scientist and lead point of contact for the WOAH One Health Collaborating Center, outlines the joint strategic collaboration framework structured around five core pillars: disease surveillance, modeling and risk assessment; biosecurity and animal health interventions across value chains; animal health and climate-smart One Health strategies; workforce development and community engagement; and governance, policy, and legal frameworks.
+The joint strategic collaboration framework is structured around five core pillars: disease surveillance, modeling and risk assessment; biosecurity and animal health interventions across value chains; animal health and climate-smart One Health strategies; workforce development and community engagement; and governance, policy and legal frameworks.
+Together, these pillars will bridge scientific innovations with operational implementation, ensuring research findings inform real-world decision-making.

 Climate change emerges as a defining frontier.

-Climate change became a central theme of the discussions, reflecting increasing global concern about how shifting ecosystems alter disease dynamics, livestock productivity, and environmental impacts.
+Climate change became a central theme of the discussions, reflecting increasing global concern about how shifting ecosystems alter disease dynamics, livestock productivity and environmental impacts.
+Soubeyran highlighted emerging challenges at the intersection of genetics, productivity and climate adaptation.

-Soubeyran highlighted emerging challenges at the intersection of genetics, productivity, and climate adaptation.
 "We have members asking us to develop standards for new breeding techniques and their impact on animal health," she said.
-"Issues like crossbreeding dynamics and disease tolerance connect productivity, climate resilience, and health outcomes.
+"Issues like cross-breeding dynamics and disease tolerance connect productivity, climate resilience and health outcomes.
 We need integrated thinking."

-WOAH emphasized the need for stronger data to understand how animal health interventions influence climate outcomes, including greenhouse gas emissions, resilience pathways, and the environmental implications of disease control strategies such as large-scale culling campaigns.
+WOAH emphasized the need for stronger data to understand how animal health interventions influence climate outcomes, including greenhouse gas emissions, resilience pathways and the environmental implications of disease control strategies such as large-scale culling campaigns.

 Data, economics, and the case for investment

-The Global Burden of Animal Diseases initiative was highlighted as a key tool for advancing this agenda, providing data-driven insights that connect animal health outcomes to economic productivity and development priorities.
+WOAH’s Global Burden of Animal Diseases initiative was highlighted as a key tool for advancing this agenda, providing data-driven insights that connect animal health outcomes to economic productivity and development priorities.
 The model will be integrated into the framework's first pillar on socioeconomic impact assessment.

-For both organizations, stronger economic evidence is essential to elevate animal health within broader discussions on climate adaptation, trade, and global health security.
+For both organizations, stronger economic evidence is essential to elevate animal health within broader discussions on climate adaptation, trade and global health security.

 Toward proactive research and prevention